CenterDenmark/elexia-datamodel/guides/data provider/transformation_endpoints_guide.md

 ## Step 5: Query Device Data

+This step demonstrates how to query data for a specific device or retrieve all observations in a site and query data using observation IDs.

+### Sub-step 1: Query Data for a Specific Device

-This step demonstrates how to query data for a specific device using the `/api/elexia/transformation/device/data/query` endpoint.
-This endpoint allows you to retrieve time series data for a device's observations.
+This sub-step shows how to query data for a specific device using the `/api/elexia/transformation/device/data/query` endpoint.

-### Example Request
+#### Example Request

-The following example retrieves data for the device `dev_sensor_v3` for a specific time range:

 ```json
 {